You are here > Home > Things To Do > Outdoor Day Trip Ideas

 To build your own Itinerary, click to add an item to your Itinerary basket.

 Only a short hop across the water, the Isle of Wight boasts endless opportunities to try something new.
 Whether you’re a thrill-seeker, nature lover, hiker or foodie, there are plenty of things to see, do and explore – right from the rambling countryside down to the sun-soaked coast.
 With wide expansive beaches, rocky coves, rolling hills, valley plains, harbours and rivers, the Isle of Wight is an explorer’s dream destination.
-So, what’s your idea of a perfect outdoor day trip?
+So, what’s your idea of a perfect day trip?

 Visit our things to do page to search for a variety of attractions and activities that will keep you entertained.
-We advise you to check the attraction/activity's own website to view the latest information before you visit.

 With 60 miles of coastline and 14 award-winning beaches, the Isle of Wight is a true surfers’ paradise.
 Why not take a dip in the sea and learn to surf at on the east side of the Island?
 Sandown, Shanklin and Lake Beach are great spots for sunbathing, swimming and watersports, with waves sturdy enough to carry a board, but steady enough to perfect your technique.
 A great spot for kayaking, surfing, SUP and body boarding, there’s equipment to hire along the beach too.